-Charter School shall develop and maintain sound internal fiscal control policies governing all financial activities.
+Charter School shall establish, maintain, and implement sound fiscal policies and procedures, including but not limited to internal controls governing all financial and business-related activities.

 Apportionment Eligibility for Students Over 19 Years of Age

 Charter School acknowledges that, in order for a pupil over nineteen (19) years of age to remain eligible for generating charter school apportionment, the pupil shall be continuously enrolled in public school and make satisfactory progress toward award of a high school diploma.
 (Ed.
 Code § 47612(b).)